Plate Surrender in FloridaPage Overview

 For more selling-your-car information, visit our Title Transfers page.

-Florida license plates stay with the vehicle.
-This means the buyer will remove the car’s plates before handing over the keys.
+Florida license plates stay with the seller.
+This means the seller will remove the car’s plates before handing over the keys.
 You, of course, will then need to register the vehicle to obtain permanent Florida license plates.

 Need more buying help?
 Read our Vehicle Title Transfers page.